indimail/indimail-virtualdomains/.github/README-indimail.md

 ## The supervise program

 [supervise(8)](https://github.com/indimail/indimail-mta/wiki/supervise.8) monitors a service, restarting the service if it goes down.
-It makes sure to stay alive.
+It takes various measures to stay alive unless asked to quit.
 It can run initialization jobs on behalf of a service before it starts up.
 It can run cleanup/shutdown jobs when a service is brought down normally or if it goes down abnormally.
 It can run a program to setup alerts or do housekeeping if the service crashes.
+It can wait for another service to start up.
 You can start <b>supervise</b> manually, by specifying a directory configured for <b>supervise</b>, on the command line.
 It can also be started automatically by [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8).
 If you have just few sevices that need to be started you can also write systemd unit files to run <b>supervise</b> for those services.

 * <b>supervise</b> needs an argument <u>dir</u> passed on the command line. <u>dir</u> should be relative to the current directory and cannot start with `.` or the `/` character.
 You can pass a second argument to <b>supervise</b> so that it shows up in ps(1) listing.
 * <b>supervise</b> changes directory to <u>dir</u>.